 # One can also supply self-written function to 'apply':

-fDemean = function(vx) {
+= function(vx) {

-vx - mean(vx)
+fDemean - mean(vx)

-apply(mA, 2, fDemean)
+}apply(mA, 2, fDemean)

 # or, in short: